CorfuDB/corfudb-cloud/universe/README.md

 #### === The idea of docker universe implementation ===
  - Build a docker image of a corfu server.
- - Use spotify docker-client to declare the needed infrastructure for each test case.
+ - Use docker java client to declare the needed infrastructure for each test case.
  - Start up the infrastructure with docker-client and execute tests.

 ### Docker universe advantages: